KennySoh/Technical-Interview/django.md

 ***
 - We can validate the form as whole.
 Use this if we need to validate two or more field in relaiton to each other.
 Like making sure somone gives us either a phone number Or Email or both
 - We can validate individual fiels with custom cleaning methods.
 - We can use Django's built-in validators or create our own.
-Validators are functions that take a vlaue and return a specific error if the value is wrong.
+Validators are functions that take a value and return a specific error if the value is wrong.
-*** .
+***

 ##### Part1: Custom cleaning validator
 - Preventing spiders bots,
 Provide a hidden input , called a honey pot.
 If filled should be a bot?